adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 7/28/2022 v1.0.1.12
+- Fixed bug where downloads failed if no post-processing parameters were included
+- Added Verbose Output option to enable/disable full argument display in the progress marquee

 ### 7/28/2022 v1.0.1.11
 - Fixed bug where audio segment was not synced with video segment if using "Download Best" feature
 - Fixed bug where Updater remained open too long resulting in a file lock